Accidents & Injuries

 a problem, follow up in writing and keep a copy for your records.
 Make sure

-your letter is firm and mentions the exact date of departure.
+your letter or text is firm and mentions the exact date of departure.
 For example,

 telling her "I'd like you to leave" is not nearly as good as "You need to

 leave by this date..."
-Note: your letter should restate that you
+Note: your letter or text should restate that you

 allowed the person to stay as a favor.
 Also, don't give a deadline